MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 To label a document (including OneNote files) in OneDrive or SharePoint, select the item \> in the upper-right corner, choose **Open the details pane**![Information pane icon](../media/50b6d51b-92b4-4c5f-bb4b-4ca2d4aa3d04.png) \> **Apply retention label** \> choose the retention label.

-You can also apply a retention label to a folder or document set, and you can set a [default retention label for a document library](#applying-a-default-retention-label-to-all-content-in-a-sharePoint-library-folder-or-document-set) .
+You can also apply a retention label to a folder or document set, and you can set a [default retention label for a document library](#applying-a-default-retention-label-to-all-content-in-a-sharepoint-library-folder-or-document-set).

 ![Apply label list for an item in SharePoint](../media/151cc83c-da57-45b0-9cd1-fd2f28a31083.png)